antadlp/Colab_Cublas/README.md

 # Instruction
-On Colab you have to change runtime to GPU
+On Colab you have to change runtime to GPU (Runtime menu)

 Then launch this command:
 ```